Chris Tucker: Politics

+In 2025, Tucker participated in the Riyadh Comedy Festival.
+Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.

 Personal life

 Tucker has a son named Destin with his ex-wife Azja Pryor.
 He divides his time between Los Angeles, Las Vegas, and Atlanta.
-Tucker once owned a home in Montverde, Florida in the Orlando, Florida area, however it was foreclosed on in 2011.

 Tucker is good friends with fellow Rush Hour co-star Jackie Chan.
-He was also close with singer Michael Jackson: introducing and dancing with him at his 30th Anniversary Celebration; appearing in his video "You Rock My World" from the 2001 album Invincible; and attending his memorial service.
+He was also close with singer Michael Jackson: introducing and dancing with him at his 30th Anniversary Celebration; appearing in his video "You Rock My World" from the 2001 album Invincible; testifying on Jackson’s behalf during his 2005 trial, and attending his memorial service.
 Tucker's career was also influenced by Jackson, as he is seen dancing and singing to "Don't Stop 'Til You Get Enough" in a scene in Rush Hour 2 and imitating Jackson's dancing style in Friday.
-He endorsed Barack Obama in the 2008 primaries.

-Tucker participated in professor Henry Louis Gates Jr.'s 2006 PBS documentary on the genetic makeup of African Americans, African American Lives, that specifically focused on stories of Native American heritage in African-American communities.
+Tucker participated in Professor Henry Louis Gates Jr.'s 2006 PBS documentary on the genetic makeup of African Americans, African American Lives, that specifically focused on stories of Native American heritage in African-American communities.
 Tucker's DNA test results showed African, European, and "likely some Native American" ancestors.
 Tucker's patrilineal ancestry was also traced back to the Ambundu ethnic group of Angola and one line of his mother's to the Bamileke of Cameroon.
 He also traced his family tree back to the 1830s.
 Tucker and Gates were shown visiting Angola, the birthplace of some of his ancestors.

 In 2014, Tucker settled a $2.5 million tax debt.
 A representative blamed "poor accounting and business management".
-In November 2021, the IRS sued Tucker seeking $9.6 million in back taxes.
+In November 2021, the IRS sued Tucker, seeking $9.6 million in back taxes.
+Tucker settled the lawsuit for $3.6 million in 2023.

 Also in 2014, Tucker told an interviewer that he refrains from using harsh profanity in his performances due to his Christian faith.